What's With This Magnetic Stripe

 Another article on magnetic stripe

 technology?
-Why is it that you should spend any time looking at that?
-If this is
+Why is it that you should spend any time looking at

-your reaction to seeing an article on magnetic stripe technology then maybe you
+that?
+If this is your reaction to seeing an article on magnetic

-are missing the boat.
-Magnetic stripe technology has been around for a long time
+stripe technology has been around for a long time but many

-not using it are no longer valid.
+reasons for not using it are no longer valid.

 Where is magnetic stripe used?

-Magnetic stripes are increasingly
+Magnetic stripes are increasingly used in

-familiar credit and debit cards, transit tickets, and access control cards to
+from the familiar credit and debit cards, transit tickets, and

-some applications you may not have been aware of.
-Telephone debit cards have a
+access control cards to some applications you may not have been

-value associated with the card which is decremented every time the card is used.
+card which is decremented every time the card is used.
+This

-phone call.
-The new Airline Ticket Boarding Passes have a magnetic stripe on the
+every phone call.
+The new Airline Ticket Boarding Passes have a

-back.
-If you have a card type ticket (not the old flimsy red tickets), you
+magnetic stripe on the back.
+If you have a card type ticket (not

-probably have a magnetic stripe on the back.
-The stripe is used to hold
+on the back.
+The stripe is used to hold information about you

-stripe on your license.
-New York and Virginia will soon follow.
-The stripe will
+have a magnetic stripe on your license.
+New York and Virginia

-This eliminates typing errors in copying from the license.
+eliminates typing errors in copying from the license.

-As you can see, magnetic stripe
+As you can see, magnetic stripe technology is all around us,

 Is there something new?

-If you consider that magnetic
+you consider that magnetic stripes have been used since the

-stripes have been used since the early 1960s on transit tickets and since the
+early 1960s on transit tickets and since the 1970s for bank

-technology improvements over the years that are in use in some systems today.
+that are in use in some systems today.

-The two biggest changes that come to
+The two biggest changes that come to mind are security and

-mind are security and data permanence.
+data permanence.
 Magnetic stripe has always been cited as

 being insecure.
-Today there are technologies that can provide many different
+Today there are technologies that can

-degrees of security as discussed below.
+provide many different degrees of security as discussed

-The buzz word of today in magnetic
+The buzz word of today in magnetic stripe is high

-difficult) it is to encode the magnetic stripe.
-A standard bank card has a
+(or difficult) it is to encode the magnetic stripe.
+A

-coercivity of 300 Oersteds, high coercivity stripes range from 2700 to 4000
+coercivity stripes range from 2700 to 4000 Oersteds.

 What about security?

-The major complaint about magnetic
+The major complaint about magnetic stripe technology has

-true with a conventional magnetic stripe system.
-Many people have demonstrated
+conventional magnetic stripe system.
+Many people have

-over the years how to counterfeit or duplicate magnetic stripe encoding.
-Now
+demonstrated over the years how to counterfeit or duplicate

-there are three companies publicizing technologies that have a solution to data
+publicizing technologies that have a solution to data security.

-security.
 These are ValuGard® from Rand McNally, Watermark Magnetics® from

 Thorn Secure Science International, and XSec® from XTec, Inc.

 What do these technologies buy you?
+They each have a means

-They each have a means to ensure that the card or ticket being used is the
+to ensure that the card or ticket being used is the original

-original card that had the data encoded on it.
+card that had the data encoded on it.
 They use different means -

-ValuGard uses the inherent signal amplitude properties of the stripe, Watermark
+ValuGard uses the inherent signal amplitude properties of the

-Magnetics uses a special magnetic stripe, and XSec uses the inherent jitter
+stripe, Watermark Magnetics uses a special magnetic stripe, and

-properties of the stripe.
-What all this means is that the actual piece of
+this means is that the actual piece of magnetic stripe can be

-magnetic stripe can be tied to the encoding to prevent fraud.
+tied to the encoding to prevent fraud.

 Loss of data